 Graphic designers have a wide range of job roles and industries to explore.
 Some common job roles include:

-Graphic Designer: Working in design agencies, marketing departments, or as freelancers, graphic designers create visual materials for various mediums such as print, digital, and social media.
+Graphic Designer: They work in design agencies, marketing departments, or as freelancers.
+And, they create visual materials for print, digital, and social media.

-Brand Identity Designer: Specializing in creating and maintaining visual identities for brands, including logos, color schemes, and brand guidelines.
+Brand Identity Designer: They create and handle visual identities for brands.
+It includes logos, colors, and brand guidelines.

-Web Designer: Designing visually appealing and user-friendly interfaces for websites and web applications.
+Web Designer: Designing appealing and interfaces for websites and web applications.

-Packaging Designer: Creating attractive and informative packaging designs for products across industries such as food, cosmetics, and consumer goods.
+Packaging Designer: A packaging designer creates appealing designs for product packaging.
+They work in industries such as food, cosmetics, and consumer goods.

 Job Roles and Industries for Vector Artists

-Vector artists possess specialized skills in creating artwork using vector graphics.
+Vector artists own specialized skills in creating artwork using vector graphics.
 Here are some potential job roles:

 Illustrator: Creating vector illustrations for books, magazines, advertisements, and digital media.

-Character Designer: Designing original characters for animation, games, and multimedia projects.
+Character Designer: New characters for cartoons, video games, and digital media projects.

 Icon Designer: Creating icons and symbols used in user interfaces, apps, and websites.

-Vector Graphic Designer: Specializing in designing vector-based visuals for marketing materials, branding, and digital media.
+Vector Graphic Designer: Specializing in designing vector-based visuals.

 How To Choose the Right Path: Graphic Design vs Vector Art